 This section of the Supreme Court's website contains links to court documents filed in cases where a class action has been commenced.
 Please select the particular current case from the left hand menu.

 Class action proceedings will be assigned on their commencement to one of the judges on the panel of judges.
 At present, the panel of judges is as follows:

 Practice Note SC Gen 17 - Representative Proceedings provides guidance as to how class actions are managed.
-The Practice Note was reissued on 12 August 2014.
+The Practice Note was most recently updated on 31 July 2017.